A survey, review, and future trends of skin lesion segmentation and classification: Introduction

 \end{itemize}

-The remains of the paper are organized as follows: Section~\ref{Articles_selection} clarifies the inclusion and exclusion criteria for SLA article selection.
+This paper is organized as follows: Section~\ref{Articles_selection} clarifies the inclusion and exclusion criteria for SLA article selection.
 Section~\ref{Datasets} describes various available skin lesion datasets and scrutinizes their utilization trends.
-The employment of various preprocessing and augmentations for the automated SLA task are explored in Section~\ref{Preprocessing_Augmentations} with the class imbalance problem solution analysis.
-Section~\ref{Segmentation_Techniques} reports different SLS techniques along with the last decade's tendencies.
+The employment of various preprocessing and augmentations for the automated SLA task is explored in Section~\ref{Preprocessing_Augmentations} with the class imbalance problem solution analysis.
+Section~\ref{Segmentation_Techniques} reports different SLS techniques along with past trends.
 This section also highlights different post-processing schemes in the SLS task.
-Various SLC elements like lesion features and ML- and DL-based classifiers are investigated in Section~\ref{Classification_Techniques}.
-The training schemes with different hyperparameter settings and evaluation benchmarks are described in Section~\ref{Training_and_Evaluation}.
-Lastly, Section~\ref{Observations_and_Recommendations} provides informative observations, recommendations, and trends for future research directions in related fields of interest, with the article's conclusion in Section~\ref{Conclusion}.
+Various SLC elements, like lesion features and ML- and DL-based classifiers, are investigated in Section~\ref{Classification_Techniques}. \MKH{The training schemes with different hyperparameter settings and evaluation benchmarks are described in Section~\ref{Training_and_Evaluation}, while Section~\ref{Explainability_of_SLA_Methods} explores different explainability schemes in the SLA techniques.} Lastly, Section~\ref{Observations_and_Recommendations} provides informative observations, recommendations, and trends for future research directions in related fields of interest, with the article's conclusion in Section~\ref{Conclusion}.